Who we are

 Who are we?

 The Pepper Foundation raises funds to provide children’s hospice at home care in Buckinghamshire and Hertfordshire.
-Since 1993, the charity has been ensuring that families caring for children with life-limiting and life-threatening conditions have access to essential clinical nursing care and specialist play services.
+Since 1993, the charity has been ensuring that families caring for children with life-limiting and life-threatening conditions have access to essential clinical nursing care, specialist play services, and more recently, family days out too.

 Our team